PX4/PX4-user_guide/en/getting_started/flight_modes.md

 * Autonomous: [Mission](#mission-mode-ugv)

 :::note
-Only manual and mission modes are supported.
+Only manual and mission modes are supported for rovers and boats.
 YOu can switch to any other mode but the behaviour will be the same as for manual mode.
 :::